SIA 7: Development

 The engineers, Torretta and Carlo Maurilio Lerici of the Fiat company, designed the airplane as a "Jack of all trades", its speed, climbing power, and carrying capacity enabled it to be used as a bomber and racer.
 It was built in the workshops of the Societa Italiano Aviazione, a sister company to the famous motor-car firm F.I.A.T. of Turin.
 It used the standard Italian structural feature of a plywood-covered fuselage.

 The SIA.7B was accepted for the Italian Air Force in November 1917 and entered mass production.
-There were however revealed its shortcomings, like low wing structure durability and poor view.
+There were however revealed shortcomings, like low wing structure durability and poor view.
 Next variant SIA.7B2, developed in December 1917, had strengthened wings, slightly raised cockpits and stronger engine.
 Another variant, built in February 1918, was the SIA 9 with stronger 700 hp engine.
 There were built 501 SIA.7B, 71 SIA.7B2 and 62 SIA.9B.